 Entry of a Portfolio does not guarantee a PSA distinction.

 |IMPORTANT UPDATES AND NEWS:

-Photovaultonline is open for digital applications and we encourage everyone to use this time to work on their portfolios.
+Space is still open for digital applications and we encourage everyone to use this time to work on their portfolios.
 We have reached our limit for the April assessment and the next one is set for July but as usual if we reach our limit of 24 applications before then yours will go forward to the next session which will be in October.
 It is therefore a good idea to submit your portfolio and payment sooner rather than later.